How to share games and Game Pass on Xbox One and Xbox Series X|S

 In order to share games on Xbox, all you’ll need to do is ensure you’ve got your console and your friend’s login details to hand, while also making sure you have a valid Xbox Live Subscription.

-How to enable game sharing on Xbox
+How to enable game sharing

 As we mentioned earlier, you can enable game sharing on any latest gen Xbox consoles.
 This includes the Xbox One and Xbox Series X|S. The steps required to do this are quite easy and don’t take much time at all.